-- 4. The town requires all new commercial projects to implement source control measures to eliminate discharge into local water bodies.
+- Truckee requires all new commercial projects to implement source control measures to eliminate discharge into local water bodies.
 The town also inspects commercial and industrial facilities and monitors water quality to check for illicit discharges. - 5.
-The town requires all projects with new impervious surfaces to implement low impact development practices, including bioretention facilities, infiltration facilities, and native vegetation preservation.
+Truckee requires all projects with new impervious surfaces to implement low impact development practices, including bioretention facilities, infiltration facilities and native vegetation preservation.
 Larger commercial development that disturbs more than one acre must meet additional requirements to ensure development maintains pre-project flows. - 6.
-The town partnered with other regional agencies to produce the Tahoe Sierra Stormwater Resource Plan, which was recently approved and certified by the State Water Resources Control Board.
-The plan takes a watershed-based approach to yield water quality, social, and community benefits and will allow projects in the plan to receive priority funding from the state.
+Truckee partnered with other regional agencies to produce the Tahoe Sierra Stormwater Resource Plan, which was recently approved and certified by the State Water Resources Control Board.
+The plan takes a watershed-based approach to yield water quality, social and community benefits and will allow projects in the plan to receive priority funding from the state.